 Brookdale Community College is an equal opportunity/affirmative action institution.
 All new students, whether planning to attend for a single course or full time, must complete and submit the on-line application, including a non-refundable $25 application fee.
 Students will be admitted upon proof of vaccinations per U.S. Department of Education policy.
 Applicants may automatically enter any Brookdale program with the exception of the Electric Utility Technology-AAS, Nursing-AAS, Respiratory Care-AAS, Radiologic Technology-AAS, and GM-ASEP Automotive-AAS programs, and the Paralegal Studies Academic Credit Certificate, which involve an additional process.
-Applicants should contact the Registration Office for details.
+Applicants should contact the Admissions Office for details.
 Applicants should indicate their intent as a full-time or part-time student.
 Prospective international students should contact the International Education Center for additional admission requirements.
 NOTE: A valid U.S. Social Security number may be required for completion of some academic programs that require an internship or placement in organizations that require a background check.

 Each Brookdale student must have a BCC I.D. card whether full-time or part-time.
 Without one, a student cannot borrow a book from the Library, use recreation facilities, get student discounts on tickets, gain free entry to student events, and/or use the computer labs or Testing Services.
 A Brookdale Student I.D. card is obtained on the second floor of the CAR building or by having your I.D. photo taken at a Student Success Center at any of the regional locations.
 Students must bring an official copy of their current schedule and a valid photo identification to obtain a Brookdale I.D. card.
 On the first day of each term, students must validate their I.D. cards, at any regional location.
 There is a replacement fee of $15 for students who lose their I.D. card.